Stovent/risp8/README.md

 # Risp8

-Experimental Chip8 interpreter in Rust.
+Experimental Chip8 interpreter and JIT written in Rust.

+WARNING: compilation must be in 32-bits.